flyingelephantlab/portia/README.md

 Portia is a tool that allows you to visually scrape websites without any programming knowledge required.
 With Portia you can annotate a web page to identify the data you wish to extract, and Portia will understand based on these annotations how to scrape data from similar pages.

-# Getting started     docker run -i -t --rm -v ~/data:/app/slyd/slyd/data/projects:rw -v <current-path>/portia/portiaui/dist:/app/portiaui/dist -p 9001:9001 portia
-running Portia with docker
+# Getting started running Portia with docker

 To run Portia first time using Docker.